JoelEarps/rust-trading-arbitrage/docs/borg.md

 # Open Questions

-What blockchain is the borg token built upon?
+What blockchain is the BORG token built upon?
-What are the differences in rewards, governance as you increase the number of tokens?
-Other than yield rates and lower fees.
 Is this link meant to cause a redirect -> https://swissborg.com/buy-borg